SirPepe/dark-mode-toggle/Readme.md

 ✅ bubbles ✅ composed ❌ cancelable

 The `darkmodechange` event is dispatched every time the element's mode changes.
 Its `mode` and `auto` properties reflect the element's new mode and auto states.

+## Limitations

+The element currently relies on a global `window` and can therefore not reasonably be SSR'd.